 |Seriously, does that look like Michael J. Fox to you?|

-|Kida has an exotic look, but she's all girl|
+|Kida has an exotic look, but she's all woman.|

 |Now, that's Michael J. Fox.
 Seriously, does anyone not love this guy?|

-|Finding the crystal|
+|Finding the crystal.|

-|Looks like more fun that my Jeep|
+|It looks like more fun than my Jeep.|

-|The crew gets a view of Atlantis|
+|The crew gets a view of Atlantis.|